-Partnership expands Behrend’s Open Lab model of learning to eastside Erie academy
+Partnership expands college’s Open Lab model of learning to Erie school

-Since programming began in January, Behrend faculty members and students have been visiting the school three days a week, working with students in grades 6 through 8 on a wide range of topics—from developing social skills and emotional intelligence to finding a career path to stargazing through telescopes.
+Since programming began in January, Behrend faculty members and students have been visiting the school three days a week, working with students in grades six through eight on a wide range of topics—from developing social skills and emotional intelligence to finding a career path to stargazing through telescopes.

 The partnership supports the East Side Renaissance effort, which includes investments in real estate and business development along Erie’s Parade Street corridor.
 Organizers are looking to bring a bank, a grocery store, and a social club to the area, which has not been included in other recent economic-development efforts.
 Fifty-six percent of the neighborhood’s residents live below the federal poverty guidelines.